lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 The best way to illustrate Felsenstein’s algorithm is through an example, which is presented in the panels below.
 We are trying to calculate the likelihood for a three-state character on a phylogenetic tree that includes six species.

 ![
 Figure 8.4A.
 Each tip and internal node in the tree has three boxes, which will contain the probabilities for the three character states at that point in the tree.
 The first box represents a state of 0, the second state 1, and the third state 2.
+Image by the author, can be reused under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
 ]({{ site.baseurl }}/images/figure8-4A.png)